poketo/poketo-reader/README.md

 People should be able to read content on the web in the way that works for them.
 Manga reader sites are a special brand of bad.
 Each page in a chapter is a new page load, ads everywhere, yuck!

 Poketo provides a nice experience to follow and read series across the web.
-It's also built using an [extensible node library](https://github.com/poketo/node) and [api](https://github.com/poketo/service) so anyone else can build their own reader and share the work behind Poketo!
+It's also built using an [extensible node library](https://github.com/poketo/node) and [api](https://github.com/poketo/poketo-reader/tree/master/api) so anyone else can build their own reader and share the work behind Poketo!
 Be free, internet content!

 ## Contributing

 Issues and PR's are welcome!
-Feel free to drop a note on this repo, the [microservice repo](https://github.com/poketo/service), or [the node library repo](https://github.com/poketo/node).
+Feel free to drop a note on this repo or [the node library repo](https://github.com/poketo/node).

 ## Colophon